“VALTELLINA WINE TRAIL”

 art.
 8a ENTRY FEE REFUND IN THE EVENT OF AN ENFORCED CANCELLATION OF THE EVENT DUE TO HEALTH REASONS BY THE AUTHORITIES

-In the event that a decision is made prior to 1st October stating that the event may not go ahead in 2021, entry fees are expected to be refunded in full, and athletes will have the option to defer their start place to 2022.
+In the event that a decision is made prior to 1st October stating that the event may not go ahead in 2021, entry fees are expected to be refunded in full (except bank transfer costs), and athletes will have the option to defer their start place to 2023.

 art.
 8b EXCHANGING RACE NUMBERS